g0tmk/dotfiles-linux/README.md

 - eventually add gtk theme
   - [Fantome](https://github.com/addy-dclxvi/gtk-theme-collections)
 - wicd-curses -> wifi name -> Preferences -> Check "Automatically reconnect on connection loss"
-  - see if this can be included in repo in some config file
+  - was set on x220, maybe is default option
-- manually download/install google-chrome .deb?
+- ~~manually download/install google-chrome .deb?~~
 - maybe make a new games.md for the install instructions for games
 - make syncthing-browser binary that starts syncthing if needed then opens it in a browser
 - add `qrcode` binary that can accept from stdin (or filename arg maybe) and display qr in terminal
   - bonus: use unicode to increase pixel resolution OR generate an image the terminal can understand (like ranger)
+- check out [rofi](https://github.com/davatorium/rofi) (dmenu/yeganesh replacement)

 #### Install steps on a fresh Debian (Testing) machine